The Toledo Cherokee coaching staff is very excited to be taking our teams to the Michigan Pre-Draft Showcase again this May in Trenton MI.

-Fans that are unable to attend the games this weekend can still catch all the action at www.flohockey.tv
+Fans unable to attend the playoff games can catch all the action by visiting www.flohockey.tv

 For more information on the Cherokee please visit our website at www.cherokeehockey.com